tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

  Always align with devs on naming conventions (so that component names and variable names are the same).
 For web camelCase is a standard (because of javascript).

+### Colors

+You can use functional approach to name your color styles.
+Use semantic naming.